DiLi-Lab/MeRID-eye-tracking/guidelines/markdown/CONDA_ENVIRONMENT.md

 1. You need to allow PsychoPy to access your input.
 In order to do that go to `System Preferences` -> `Security & Privacy` -> `Privacy` -> `Input Monitoring`.
 Then you click on the '+' and add PsychoPy.
 Pick the PsychoPy version that is in your env.
-For me the path for a anaconda env called 'test' looks like this:
+For me the path for a anaconda env called 'merid3.10' looks like this:
 ```bash
 /Users/[USERNAME]/opt/anaconda3/envs/merid3.10/bin/psychopy
 ```